 Pipeline construction activities, such as clearing, grading, trench excavation, and backfilling, as well as the movement of construction equipment along the right-of-way, may result in impacts to soil resources.
 Clearing removes protective cover and exposes soil to the effects of wind and precipitation, which may increase the potential for soil erosion and movement of sediments into sensitive environmental areas.
 Grading and equipment traffic may compact soil, reducing porosity and infiltration rates, which could result in increased runoff potential.
 Trench excavation and backfilling could lead to a mixing of topsoil and subsoil and may introduce rocks to the soil surface from deeper soil horizons.
 Contamination from release of fuels, lubricants, and coolants from construction equipment could also affect soils.
-Enbridge will minimize or avoid these impacts on soils by implementing the measures described in the EPP (refer to Attachment D filed on February 11, 2020).
+Enbridge will minimize or avoid these impacts on soils by implementing the measures described in the EPP and APP (refer to Attachments D filed on February 11, 2020 and A, respectively).